For Most College Savers, Prepaid 529 Plans Don't Make the Grade

 Also exacerbating Illinois residents' lack of confidence in the plan is the fact that, as opposed to some states, the plan's prepaid tuition contracts are not backed by the full faith and credit of the state.
 Not that it would be especially reassuring if it was, as Illinois' debt teeters on the verge of a junk rating.

 A prepaid 529 plan could turn out to be the best choice for a student who is very likely to attend one of the participating schools, provided the prepaid plan offers good value for money as well as reasonable guarantees of safety and reliability.
-But for most college savers, a conventional 529 college savings plan is better option, as prepaid plans lack flexibility and offer inferior financial benefits.
+But for most college savers, a conventional 529 college savings plan is better option, as prepaid plans lack flexibility and offer inferior return potential.